Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Application to Agile Flight

 where the rotational dynamics (\cref{eq:mav_model_full:rot_dyn}) have been neglected, assuming that the cascaded attitude controller enables fast tracking of the desired angular velocity setpoint $\vbs[B]{\omega}_\text{cmd}$.
 The controller uses the state and control input:

-The angular acceleration setpoint for the attitude controller $\vbsd[B]{\omega}_\text{cmd}$ is obtained via numerical differentiation, while we do not explicitly generate an attitude setpoint (e.g., we set $\vbs{R}^\text{des}_\text{WB} = \vbs{R}_\text{WB}$) obtaining an attitude controller that only tracks desired angular velocities/accelerations.
+\b{The feed-forward angular acceleration for the attitude controller $\vbsd[B]{\omega}_\text{cmd}$ is obtained via numerical differentiation.
+We do not explicitly generate an attitude setpoint (we set $\vbs{R}^\text{des}_\text{WB} = \vbs{R}_\text{WB}$), so that \cref{eq:full_geometric_attitude_controller} acts as a proportional body-rates controller with feed-forward accelerations}.

 \textbf{Near-Minimum Time Safe Plan Generation.} To compute safe nominal plans for acrobatic maneuvers (by solving the \ac{OCP} in \cref{eq:nmpc_nominal}), we employ an extended version of the full nonlinear dynamic model in \cref{subsec:mav_model}.
 More specifically, we solve the \ac{OCP} in \cref{eq:nmpc_nominal} by using the following state $\tilde{\vbf{z}} \in \tilde{\bar{\mathbb{Z}}}$ and control inputs $\tilde{\vbf{v}} \in \tilde{\bar{\mathbb{V}}}$: